2017 London Bridge attack: Attack

-People in and around a number of other restaurants and bars along Stoney Street were also attacked.
+People in and around other restaurants and bars along Stoney Street were also attacked.
 During the attack, an unknown man was spared by Rachid Redouane, but despite many efforts the man was never found.
 A Romanian baker hit one of the attackers over the head with a crate before giving shelter to 20 people inside a bakery inside Borough Market.

-One man fought the three attackers with his fists in the Black and Blue steakhouse, shouting "Fuck you, I'm Millwall", giving members of the public who were in the restaurant the opportunity to run away.
+One man, Roy Larner, fought the three attackers with his fists in the Black and Blue steakhouse, shouting "Fuck you, I'm Millwall", giving members of the public who were in the restaurant the opportunity to run away.
 He was stabbed eight times in the hands, chest and head.
 He underwent surgery at St Thomas' Hospital and was taken off the critical list on 4 June.
 A British Transport Police officer armed with a baton also took on the attackers, receiving multiple stab wounds and temporarily losing sight in his right eye as a consequence.
 Off-duty Metropolitan police constables Liam Jones and Stewart Henderson rendered first aid to seriously injured members of the public before protecting 150+ people inside the Thameside Inn and evacuating them by Metropolitan marine support unit and RNLI boats to the north shore of the Thames.

-The three attackers were then shot dead by armed officers from the City of London and Metropolitan police Specialist Firearms Command eight minutes after the initial emergency call was made.
+The three attackers were shot dead by armed officers from the City of London and Metropolitan police Specialist Firearms Command eight minutes after the initial emergency call was made.
 CCTV footage showed the three attackers in Borough Market running at the armed officers; the attackers were shot dead 20 seconds later.
 A total of 46 rounds were fired by three City of London and five Metropolitan Police officers.